 Clown mouths are caused by obvious lip liner that can be seen outside the lip color.
 It makes the mouth look artificially drawn on and unattractive.
 It is important to pick a color of the lip pencil that is the same as the natural color of the lips and outline it with that.
 This will keep the gloss looking natural and the lip color concealed.

 Check the bristles of the blush brush to make sure it is voluminous and the hairs have not separated or become damp.
 Apply a toner, or a moisturizer followed by a foundation and let it get soaked by the skin before applying blush.
 Keep your blush brush clean always.
 The blush in the compact should be the same shade all over.

 5. Using Too Much Eyeshadow: Eva Longoria

 It is important to make sure that the eyeshadow you are using during the daytime is not too dark or overpowering.
 To fix this, take a cotton bud dipped in moisturizer or a makeup removing tissue and swipe off the excess eyeshadow.
-Then follow it up by dabbing a little foundation of the same color as your skin tone to calm down the shade of the eyeshadow and also help avoid any creasing.
+Then follow it up by dabbing a little foundation of the same color as your skin to tone down the shade of the eyeshadow and also help avoid any creasing.

 Glossy pouts and luscious lips look kissable but putting on too much lip gloss can cause it to get a goopy and melting look that looks unattractive.
 It is best to apply a layer of lip balm, follow it up with a neutral lipstick and then add the lip gloss to make it stay and not give it the unattractive melting look.